Quartic First-Order Methods for Low-Rank Minimization: Acknowledgments

 J\'{e}r\^{o}me Bolte was partially supported by ANR-3IA Artificial and Natural Intelligence Toulouse Institute, and Air Force Office of Scientific Research, and Air Force Material Command, USAF, under grant numbers FA9550-18-1-0226 \& FA9550-19-1-7026.

-Alexandre d'Aspremont is at CNRS \& d\'epartement d'informatique, \'Ecole normale sup\'erieure, UMR CNRS 8548, 45 rue d'Ulm 75005 Paris, France, INRIA and PSL Research University.
-The authors would like to acknowledge support from the {\em ML \& Optimisation} joint research initiative with the {\em fonds AXA pour la recherche} and Kamet Ventures, as well as a Google focused award.
+AA is at CNRS \& d\'epartement d'informatique, \'Ecole normale sup\'erieure, UMR CNRS 8548, 45 rue d'Ulm 75005 Paris, France, INRIA and PSL Research University.
+AA acknowledges support from the French government under management of Agence Nationale de la Recherche as part of the "Investissements d'avenir" program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute), the ML \& Optimisation joint research initiative with the fonds AXA pour la recherche and Kamet Ventures, as well as a Google focused award.}

-{ \textbf{Appendix}}

-This appendix is organized as follows.
-In section \ref{a:relsmooth_proof}, we prove that the universal kernel $h_u$ is adapted to every function of our class.
-Section \ref{a:dyn_nolips} is dedicated to the \textbf{Dyn-NoLips} algorithm and to proving its convergence towards a critical point.
-Section \ref{a:gram} demonstrates how the Bregman iteration map of the Gram kernel can be computed efficiently in $O(n^2r + r^3)$ operations.
-In section \ref{a:symnmf}, we give some additional implementation details about symmetric nonnegative matrix factorization as well as the full description of the datasets used.
+\section{Appendix}